Your 10-point plan for the perfect pension

 7. Go for a sprint finish

 Many a race is won in the home straight – and pension saving is no exception.
 If you’ve checked your pension 10 years from retirement (see above) and feel it needs a boost, then it may be a good time to increase contributions or transfer other savings into your pension.
 Why?
-Because pension contributions attract generous tax relief, boosting everything you pay in by the equivalent of 25 per cent (or over 60 per cent if you’re a higher-rate taxpayer).
+Because pension contributions attract generous 20 per cent tax relief (or more if you're a higher-rate tax payer).
 Furthermore, if you’re at or near the age of 55, you know you can access your pension if you need to – making it less of a gamble to move savings into it.

 8. But don’t access your pension too soon